 Refer to the Walgreens scenario above, only this time imagine that, instead of outing your Meth production business, you pay for the cold medicine and go into the bathroom.
 The officer follows you into the bathroom, shows you his badge, identifies himself as an officer, and orders you out of the bathroom for questioning.
 Once outside of the bathroom, the officer sees a bulge in your coat pocket so he pats you down for weapons only to find a rather large baggie of methamphetamine instead.

 Based only on the facts I have given you in this example, that officer likely did not have suspicion that was reasonable.
 But, police officers aren't dumb.
-They know some criminal defense attorney like myself will later be scrutinizing the reasonableness of their suspicion and so the facts are not usually this straight forward.
-If the officer testifies that he was suspicious because you fit the description of a known Meth manufacturer, that you were sweating bullets in December out of nervousness, that this particular Walgreens was in an area known for its Meth manufacturing problem, and that he called in to the state pseudoephedrin registry and discovered you bought excessive amounts of pseudoephedrin in the preceding month, a judge would find his suspicion was reasonable.
+They know some criminal defense attorney like myself will later be scrutinizing the reasonableness of their suspicion and so the facts are not usually this straightforward.
+If the officer testifies that he was suspicious because you fit the description of a known Meth manufacturer, that you were sweating bullets in December out of nervousness, that this particular Walgreens was in an area known for its Meth manufacturing problem, and that he called into the state pseudoephedrine registry and discovered you bought excessive amounts of pseudoephedrine in the preceding month, a judge would find his suspicion was reasonable.